kernelci/kernelci-api/doc/design.md

   db(MongoDB) --- models

   storage(Storage)
-  storage --- ssh(SSH)
-  storage --- http(HTTP)

   api --> client
-  ssh --> client
-  http --> client
+  storage --> client
 ```

 The `client` component can be a number of things.
-Each service in the pipeline
+Each pipeline step is a
-is a client, and there could be extra standalone ones too.
-They interact via
+client, and there could be extra standalone ones too.
+They interact via the
-the API and the storage services separately.
-By default, storage is provided
+API and the storage services separately.
+By default, storage is provided by
-by SSH for uploads and HTTP for downloads.
-Production deployments may use
+SSH for uploads and HTTP for downloads for standalone deployments using
+`docker-compose`.
+Production deployments may use alternative solutions as
-alternative solutions, as long as all the binaries are accessible via direct
+long as all the binaries are accessible via direct HTTP URLs.
-HTTP URLs.

 ## Why a new API?

-The new KernelCI API is a work-in-progress to replace the current
+The new KernelCI API is a complete redesign to replace the legacy
 [backend](https://api.kernelci.org/) used in production, which has several
 limitations.
 In particular, the [**previous backend
 API**](https://github.com/kernelci/kernelci-backend):